Helio505/Time-tracking-program/README.md

 ## Recommendations/What you need to have:
 - I recommend cloning the whole repository and getting the folder, this build is developed enough that the program is almost usable.
+- Task names must only use symbols present in English.
+Words like à,ç,é,í may not work properly.
 - I only tested it on Windows 10.
 - Python 3.9.6
 - The main libraries are: